 Setting up DIY patio chairs from an old cupboard smothered with thick brown varnish sounds like a bad idea.
 It makes little sense when Halloween is so far away.

 But what if I told you that you could make the same plank of wood look all-new again?
 You need the best sander for removing paint and, most importantly, know the qualities that make a sander worth the buy!
 Keep on reading!

 Random orbit sanders, palm sanders, and industrial belt sanders are a few among many power tools created till now for effective paint removal.

 Using old planks of wood for a new project is a great idea.
-But often, the timber we have lying around is either covered in mold or old paint.
+But often, the timber I have lying around is either covered in mold or old paint.
 If you have a large workpiece and little time in your hands, an orbital sander is the one you need.

 While a belt sander is a straight-up professional, a random orbital sander is the closest option.
 It sure does the job well, considering that its highest speed averages around a whopping 12,000 OPM.